 - voluntary participation in a riot or civil commotion except while you are in the course of performing the duties of your regular occupation

 Third-party liability: If the leave is due to an injury involving third-party liability, such as an automobile accident, the pay received is repayable to the Employer upon receipt of a settlement.

-Rehabilitation: This is one of the important considerations for short-term disability leave, and the joint KFA-KPU Disabilities Management Rehabilitation Committee (DMRC) works together with the insurer to ensure a rehabilitation plan is made for the individual faculty member to take into account each individual’s circumstances and the nature of the illness or injury.
+Rehabilitation: This is one of the important considerations for short-term disability leave, and the Faculty Joint Rehabilitation Committee (FJRC) works together with the insurer to ensure a rehabilitation plan is made for the individual faculty member to take into account each individual’s circumstances and the nature of the illness or injury.
 The representatives serving on the committee are listed here.

 All regular and NR2 faculty members, excluding members past the age of 65, are eligible for long-term disability coverage.
 If the illness of disability lasts longer than the 21 weeks, the faculty member enters into the provisions of long-term disability.
 Just as you had to apply for the short-term disability benefits, you also must apply for long-term disability benefits.
 This is covered under Article 15.06 and in the Manulife Benefits booklet, as for short-term disability.

 During long-term disability, salary is covered up to 70%, and like short-term disability, FTE accrual and health and welfare benefits continue unchanged.
 The maximum end point for long-term disability payments is age 65 or earlier, if you retire before 65.